Ample completions of OMs and CUOMs

-That the VC-dimension of a COM is attained by a face is proved in~\cite[Lemma 13]{ChKnPh}.
+That the VC-dimension of the tope graph of a COM is attained by a face is proved in~\cite[Lemma 42]{ChKnPh}.
 This also implies the result for AMPs.
 For AMPs, this also follows from the equality $\uX(G)=\oX(G)$.
-The equality for OMs was stated without a proof in \cite{KnMa} with a reference to~\cite{daS95}. \end{proof}
+The equality for OMs is stated in \cite{KnMa} with a reference to~\cite{daS95}. \end{proof}